galaxyproject/training-material/topics/proteomics/tutorials/ml-modeling-of-anti-cancer-peptides/tutorial.md

 ### Merging results in one file

 In previous steps we have trained the machine learning models, these models return a TSV  that captures performance measures of these algorithms.
-We used the Marge Data Frame tool to combine these results as one file in this step.
+We used the Merge Data Frame tool to combine these results as one file in this step.

 > ### {% icon hands_on %} Hands-on: Merging result as one tabular file
 >